azhagusurriya/android_gbc_wip_s2021_inspection_app/README.md

 * Remember Me
 * Hidden password must be the default

-## Settings
+## Tabs

-* Profile change button
+* When image is not picked on After/Before, it is downloading forever
+* Change name "List" to "Issues"
+* When image on After is added, check the item (if there is no image, don't let it check)

 ## HomeFragment

-* All/Ongoing/Done on the search bar
 * When there is no image, click on the item and go to ProjectActivity

 ## AddProjectActivity